Persian eggplant dip with tomatoes and Greek yogurt, a creamy and delightful spread served with flatbread, pita, or white bread.

 Provided that you like eggplants/aubergines, you will totally love this dip.
 Or should I call it a stew?
 I would rather call it a stew when eating it warm and a dip when eating it at room temperature.
-I’ve had this dish both ways and I liked either way.
+I've had this dish both ways, and I liked it either way.

-And if you like eggplants, you could try the Romanian Roasted Aubergine/ Eggplant Salad – Vinete, the Romanian Eggplant, and Red Pepper Spread – Zacusca or the Aubergine Spaghetti.
+And if you like eggplants, you could try the Romanian Roasted Aubergine/ Eggplant Salad – Vinete, the Romanian Eggplant and Red Pepper Spread – Zacusca, the Eggplant Chicken, or the Aubergine Spaghetti.

 Salting or not salting the eggplants?

-However, nowadays eggplants are grown that way as to not be as bitter as they used to be in the past.
+However, nowadays, eggplants are grown that way so as to not be as bitter as they used to be in the past.
 So, you would think that salting would be quite unnecessary.
 And when it comes to taste, it probably is.
 Unless you get an older eggplant.

 Another reason for salting the eggplants before cooking them concerns the amount of oil they absorb.
 Eggplants absorb the oil unbelievably quickly, quicker than any other vegetable I can think of.

-So, in an attempt of reducing the amount of oil needed when frying eggplants, I do salt and let my eggplants sit for a while before frying them.
+So, in an attempt to reduce the amount of oil needed when frying eggplants, I salt and let my eggplants sit for a while before frying them.

-- At this point take the pot off the heat and add the Greek yogurt.
-Using a creamy mild yogurt is important, it makes the dish so incredibly comforting yet still somehow refreshing.
+- At this point, take the pot off the heat and add the Greek yogurt.
+Using a creamy mild yogurt is important; it makes the dish incredibly comforting yet still somehow refreshing.

 How to serve?